tawhidulshehzad/developer-portfolio/README.md

 ## Bonus Requirements

-1. Your Readme file for the client-side repo should have details about your project's features and functionalities in bullet points(at least five bullet points) and your live link.
-Adding a meaningful readme file for the server-side repo is optional.

-2. At least 16 meaningful GitHub commits for the client side and 9 meaningful commits for the server-side repository.
-Your code should be clean and organized.
-Comments should be added where necessary

-3. Add a meaningful favicon.
-If data is loading, a spinner will be displayed.
-When you are loading data by using a loader, make sure you have added a route.

 4. Implement an extra feature: **WishList** or **Report to Admin**(choose one) in the /category/:id route.
 A buyer can make a product to his/her wishlist or report an item by clicking a relevant button.
 If you have implemented the wishlist feature, show them in the buyer's Dashboard in a separate route, "My WishList."
 A user should be able to purchase the item from the wishlist page.
 (Just redirect the user to the purchase page)

    If you have implemented the "report to admin" feature, show the reported items in the admin dashboard in a separate route, "Reported Items" (tips: create a separate collection for the wish list and filter by user email address).
 An admin will be able to delete a reported item.